sexwork/sexwork.us/contributing.rst

 Changelog
 ---------
-a list of changes is available `here <https://github.com/sexwork/sexwork.us/commits/master>`_
+`a list of changes is available <https://github.com/sexwork/sexwork.us/commits/master>`_ by contributor.

 Guidelines for contributions
 ----------------------------